lazy-ocean/lazy-ocean/_bits/bits.md

 ---
 concert: "Still Woozy"
-movie: "A Real Pain"
+movie: "In The Mood For Love"
-album: "GNX by Kendrick Lamar"
+album: "Oh!
+The Ocean by The Wombats"
-book: "Fiasco by Stanisław Lem"
+book: "Pachinko by Min Jin Lee"
-podcast: "Short History Of..."
+podcast: "In Our Time"
 ---